-Little League® International recently held spring training for Little League Umpires.
+Annually, Little League® International holds a spring training for Little League Umpires.

-Nearly 40 game officials from across the United States and Canada, made the trek to Williamsport, Pa., for the annual week-long Little League Umpire School.
-Among the attendees were 10 from various Canadian provinces.
+At the 2019 school, nearly 40 game officials from across the United States and Canada, made the trek to Williamsport, Pa., including 10 from various Canadian provinces.

-“We don’t have a regional school, which makes it even more important that we come to Williamsport for training,” said Brad Johnston, Little League Canada’s Umpire-In-Chief.
+“We don’t have a regional school (in Canada), which makes it even more important that we come to Williamsport for training,” said Brad Johnston, Little League Canada’s Umpire-In-Chief.
 “While we are at Little League International, we see the most up-to-date information on rules and mechanics.”

 Mr. Johnston has been a Little League umpire for 25 years.
 He was a student at Umpire School in 2008, continued to hone his skills, and he was selected as Canada’s representative to umpire the 2017 Little League Baseball World Series in 2017.